Collapse Submit a Service Request Contact Information for Technical SupportMy Service Notifications

 - Cloud Operations has installed a robots.txt file on each site to minimize the issues that spiders present.

-- See Allowing other search engines to index the Oracle Service Cloud application for more information.
+- See Allowing other search engines to index the Oracle B2C Service application for more information.

 - When known spiders access your site, the activity is not counted against your billable sessions.